fetchai/uAgents/CONTRIBUTING.md

 #### Reviewing a Pull Request

 <!-- markdown-link-check-disable -->
-The <THE-PROJECT> team reserves the right not to accept pull requests from community members who haven't been good citizens of the community.
+The μAgents team reserves the right not to accept pull requests from community members who haven't been good citizens of the community.
 Such behavior includes not following our [code of conduct](CODE_OF_CONDUCT.md) and applies within or outside the managed channels.
 <!-- markdown-link-check-enable -->

-When you contribute a new feature to `uAgents`, the maintenance burden is transferred to the core team.
+When you contribute a new feature, the maintenance burden is transferred to the core team.
 This means that the benefit of the contribution must be compared against the cost of maintaining the feature.

 #### Addressing review feedback

 If we ask for changes via code reviews then:

 1. Make the required updates to the code.

 2. Re-run the tests and checks to ensure they are still passing.

 3. Create a new commit and push to your GitHub repository (this will update your Pull Request).

 #### After your pull request is merged